Brady Keys: Restaurant and business career

-After being turned down for loans by a variety of banks he was loaned his seed money by Dan Rooney, then manager of the Pittsburgh Steelers, to establish All Pro Fried Chicken, through which he became America's first black franchisor.
-His first store opened in January 1967 and at its peak, All Pro Fried Chicken, had 150 franchises and was run by Keys as a family business.
+After being turned down for loans by a variety of banks he was loaned his seed money by Dan Rooney, then president of the Pittsburgh Steelers and son of team owner Art Rooney, to establish All Pro Fried Chicken, through which he became America's first black franchisor.
+Keys considered Dan Rooney as not only part of the team ownership, but a friend, who loaned him the money without question.
+After opening his first store in January 1967, at its peak All Pro Fried Chicken had 150 franchises and was run by Keys as a family business.
+It has also been reported that he had 40 franchise restaurants, or 50 restaurants, before selling the business.
+The business was centered in Pittsburgh, and the majority of the franchises were in inner-city locations.
+Keys was president, and considered the business itself multiracial, including board chairman Walter E. Gregg.

+Some of Keys early franchise investors included, among others, fellow athletes Jim Brown, Lou Brock, Matt Snell, Ernie Ladd, Otis Taylor, and Buck Buchanan.
+He obtained a $250,000 loan from a subsidiary of First National City Bank of New York (now Citibank), headed by Philip C. Smith, who Keys stated was willing to take a chance on a business headed by an African American when other lenders were not.
+Keys observed that the other lenders lacked sufficient precedent to look past race and solely at his business model, and stated "'I intend to give American bankers the model of the company with successful black leadership'".

 In 1969 he decided he needed to diversify and following a meeting with James McLamore he agreed to take on a struggling Burger King franchise in Detroit, which he turned around using a series of innovative approaches, being credited by some for coming up with Burger King's famous saying 'Have it your way'.
 By 1988 he owned 13 restaurants in Detroit.
+It is also reported that in 1989, he owned 13 Burger King restaurants in Detroit.

-In September 1970 he entered into a joint venture with Kentucky Fried Chicken to take a 50 percent stake in 6 stores in the Detroit area, as a condition to this agreement he was required to liquidate all of his All Pro Fried Chicken restaurants, most of which were sold to the franchisees.
+In September 1970 he entered into a joint venture with Kentucky Fried Chicken (KFC) to take a 50 percent stake in six stores in the Detroit area, as a condition to this agreement he was required to liquidate all of his All Pro Fried Chicken restaurants, most of which were sold to the franchisees.
 By 1972 he owned these six restaurants outright.

-In 1982 due to increased competition the stores had run into trouble and to secure their long-term future KFC offered him to swap these six restaurants for four anywhere else in the country under the normal terms of a franchisee to which he agreed choosing four restaurants based in Albany.
+In 1982 due to increased competition the stores had run into trouble and to secure their long-term future KFC offered him to swap these six restaurants for four anywhere else in the country under the normal terms of a franchisee to which he agreed choosing four restaurants based in Albany, Georgia.
 By 2002, when he exited the business, he owned 11 KFC franchises.

-Death

-Keys died on October 24, 2017, after complications from a stroke.
-He was buried at Inglewood Park Cemetery.